danilobjr/notes/README.md

 ### Setup

-1. Start creating a basic project using next.js and typescript.
+1. Start creating a basic project using Webpack, React and Typescript.
 2. Then install UI Kit:

     `yarn add -E jsc-react-ui`